PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 commands to first-class PowerShell errors, so that native command failures will produce error objects that are added to the error stream and may terminate execution of the script without added boilerplate.

+The specification proposes similar functionality to the common POSIX shell configuration `set -eo pipefail`.

+- `set -e` - terminates on command error
+- `set -o pipefail` - returns an error if any command in the pipeline fails.

+> [!NOTE] A common configuration command for POSIX shells `set -euo pipefail` includes the `set -u`
+> configuration which returns an error if any variable has not been previously defined.
+This is
+> equivalent to the existing PowerShell `Set-StrictMode` and is not addressed in this RFC.

 The `$PSNativeCommandErrorAction` preference variable will implement a version of the `$ErrorActionPreference` variable for native commands.